SERVIR-WA/GALUP/training/2_rs/module1.md

   <img src = "https://user-images.githubusercontent.com/87503837/130195843-a8aea0e9-def9-40c4-80ce-b562fd56e918.png"/>
 </p>

-## 2. Remote sensing systems and sensors
+## 2. Remote Sensing Systems and Sensors
 ### 2.1 Sensors:

 • **Active sensors** consist of a transmitter and a receiver that may (monostatic system) or may not be (bistatic system) co-located.
 It transmits a known signal at a particular wavelength and receives some portion of the signal in the direction of a receiver.
 In case of a monostatic system, the received signal is called “backscatter.”
 Examples include a camera with the flash, Light Detection and Ranging (LIDAR), Synthetic aperture radar (SAR).